 Decreased Load Time & Improved Caching - Majority of content will be eventually be cached (crawled weekly) and served directly from Cloudfare's fast servers

-Should my webserver go offline temporarily (ie reboot, power outage), webpages can still be viewed through Cloudflare and it's cached content
+Should my webserver go offline temporarily (ie reboot, power outage), some (just static) webpages can still be viewed through Cloudflare and it's cached content

 Optimized Network Routing - Cloudflare has servers all over the world.
 You automatically connect to closest location